IlNin/Battleship/README.md

 <b>Rules:</b><br/>
 Try to guess where the enemy ships are positioned on the grid, before your opponent can do the same with you.
-No skill is required for this game: just a lot of luck!
+This game is turn based and doens't require any skills, just a lot of luck!

 <b>Comments:</b><br/>